 - Map sales funnels

-- Signup for a good email service provider (I use Convertkit but Mailerlite is great too if you are strapped for cash).
+- Signup for a good email service provider (I use Mailerlite and they are free for up to 1000 contacts.)

 - Write Welcome Email Sequences